 Puno is a huge city, nested on the banks of Lake Titicaca on the Peruvian side and capital of the Puno region.
 I didn’t have much time to explore the city because I arrived at the bus station of Puno and hopped straight into my transport to the harbour to visit the Uros Islands.
 After I returned, I did walk into town to get some food and had the best tacos of my life!

 But first it was time to visit the Peruvian side of Lake Titicaca.
 It was 4 o’clock and the boat was already waiting for me.
 In hindsight, I wouldn’t recommend this tour, because it gets dark (and cold!) rather quickly from 5.30 pm and you only have very little time to visit the islands.
 But we set out while it was still light and we meandered across the delta of reed and water, leaving Puno behind.
+Be smart, and book a tour that leaves in the morning.

 We visited a family on one of the reed islands.
 Walking on the floating islands was the weirdest feeling I ever had!
 The island was bouncing up and down while I was ankle deep into the reed.
 I know I am a bit heavy, but I prayed the reed would hold me!